1. Environment

 February 26, 2026 Click to view Nominations now open for 2026 Huntsville Beautification Awards

 Huntsville’s Beautification Board is now accepting nominations for the 2026 Huntsville Beautification Awards.
-The deadline to submit the entry form and $50 fee for each property nominated is Friday, April 10, 2026.
+The deadline to submit the Beautification Awards entry form and $50 fee for each property nominated is Monday, April 20, 2026.
 Beautification awards recognize commercial, business and government properties that enhance Huntsville’s appearance through thoughtful landscape design and consistent maintenance.
-Properties are evaluated from the curb, with emphasis on first impressions, design, plant health and variety, maintenance, hardscape condition, safety and [more]
+Properties are evaluated from the curb, with emphasis on first impressions, design, plant health and variety, maintenance, hardscape condition, [more]

 Read More